 The Most Reverend John J. McRaith, appointed October 23, 1982, served as the third Bishop of Owensboro.
-Bishop McRaith resigned for health reasons January 5, 2009.
+Bishop McRaith retired January 5, 2009.

 The Most Reverend William Francis Medley was appointed December 15, 2009 to serve as the fourth Bishop of the Diocese of Owensboro.
 Bishop Medley was ordained to the episcopacy on February 10, 2010.